Brocier/redux-boilerplate/README.md

-# Brocier's adaptation of a Redux Boilerplate
+# Josh's adaptation of a Redux Boilerplate

+Hopefully this will help you as you need it.
+Please let me know if there's anything you found that I missed.

 Start off with create-react-app